 For the last seven decades, the cannabis sativa plant suffered drastically from a severe public relations issue.
 During this time, cannabis has earned a massive list of slang names and terminology which not only confuse new consumers but also carry a certain negative connotation.
 Today, as medical and recreational marijuana alike are gaining acceptance across the United States, it’s more important than ever to clear the air and set the record straight about the differences between weed and marijuana.

 Learning from History

-Prior to the 1930's, cannabis sativa tinctures were readily available as a medicinal product from the neighborhood pharmacist and a common household remedy for multiple ailments.
+Prior to the 1930's, cannabis sativa tinctures were readily available as a product from the neighborhood pharmacist and a common household remedy.
 However, when Harry J. Anslinger was stripped of his responsibilities in alcohol prohibition and appointed to lead the Federal Narcotic Bureau, he quickly shifted his target to cannabis.
 In order to prove the dangers of cannabis, Anslinger used whatever means necessary; including feeding on fear and prejudice.

 After the Mexican Revolution of 1910, many immigrants came to the United States from Mexico, and it's an unfortunate truth that racism and prejudice were commonplace during this era.
 Additionally, information did not travel as quickly as it does today.
 Therefore, Anslinger chose to use this ignorance and fear to promote his cause.

 But Mr. Anslinger didn't stop with just exploiting Mexican immigrants – with a disdain for jazz music, he was also infamous for terrorizing the black community.
 At one time he was quoted saying, "There are 100,000 total marijuana smokers in the U.S., and most are Negroes, Hispanics, Filipinos, and entertainers.
 Their Satanic music, jazz, and swing result from marijuana use.
 This marijuana causes white women to seek sexual relations with Negroes, entertainers, and any others."